Edd-Rowe/iris-service/README.md

 I took some liberties with the output specification because it wasn't fully specified for the case where the model outputs a score for all 3 classes.

-The service returns a JSON object with 2 keys: prediction and predictions. `prediction` contains the most likely class and the confidence score for the class (which can be interpreted as the probability that your iris if of this species). `predictions` contains all 3 classes with their confidence scores, which sum to one.
+The service returns a JSON object with 2 keys: `prediction` and `predictions`. `prediction` contains the most likely class and the confidence score for the class (which can be interpreted as the probability that your iris if of this species). `predictions` contains all 3 classes with their confidence scores, which sum to one.

 ```json
 {